skosgi242/Word2vec/readme.txt

         -> To get vector of the word, vector(word)
         -> To get similar words of word, similar_words(word,count) -> To get similar vectors of word, similar_vectors(word,count)

-All the answers to the queries are addressed in WordComparisions.pdf.